nauticalmike/3scale-service-mesh-hackathon/service-mesh-3scale-modules/06_Service_mesh_auth_code_flow/README.md

 ![](../images/postman_response_ok2.png)

+Congratulations!
 You have successfully secured your the `bookinfo` `productpage` using OpenID Connect Authorization code flow.